vCenter Driver Setup¶

 Migrate vCenter Virtual Machines with OpenNebula¶

-vCenter Driver allows migration of VMs between different vCenter clusters (ie, OpenNebula hosts) and/or different datastores.
-Depending on the type of migration (cold, the VM is powered off, or saved; or live, the VM is migrated while running), or the target (cluster and/or datastore), several requirements needs to be met in order to migrate the machine.
+vCenter driver allows migration of VMs between different vCenter clusters (i.e., OpenNebula hosts) and/or different datastores.
+Depending on the type of migration (cold, when the VM is powered off or is saved; or live, when the VM is migrated while running), and the target (cluster and/or datastore), several requirements need to be met in order to migrate the machine.

 Migrating a VM Between vCenter Clusters (OpenNebula Hosts)¶

 Requirements (both live and cold migrations)¶